 The bylaws may provide different classes of stock with different economic (and other) rights, and holders of preferred stock receive priority and preferred distributions over holders of common stock.

 One of the key features of share ownership is limited liability.
 A corporate shareholder is not liable for the debts and obligations of the corporation.
 Under certain circumstances, a court can look through a corporation and hold its shareholders responsible for certain debts and liabilities, most commonly in cases of fraud or other misconduct.
-Such an action, referred to as “piercing the corporate veil,” is not common, as it undermines the general principal of limited shareholder liability, a fundamental feature of the corporate form.
+Such an action, referred to as “piercing the corporate veil,” is not common, as it undermines the general principle of limited shareholder liability, a fundamental feature of the corporate form.

 Stock represents an equity ownership in an entity, and normally, with certain exceptions, is given in exchange for a paid-in capital contribution to a business.